 The Pictured Rocks National Lakeshore, located on Lake Superior’s south shore in Michigan’s Upper Peninsula, was the first of four national shorelines.
-The National Park Service manages the Pictured Rocks National Shoreline, where you’ll find vibrant multi-colored limestone cliffs and waterfalls.
+The National Park Service manages the Pictured Rocks National Shoreline, where you’ll find vibrant multi-colored sandstone cliffs and waterfalls.
 Pictured Rocks National Shoreline, situated between Munising and Grand Marais, is a nature lover’s adventure.

 Here are 11 things to know to visit the Pictured Rocks National Shoreline safely.